 - Apportioned Efforts

-PMBOK® Guide Fifth Edition defines Discrete, Level of Efforts and Apportioned Efforts as:
+PMBOK® Guide Sixth Edition defines Discrete, Level of Efforts and Apportioned Efforts as:

 - Discrete Efforts: An activity that can be planned and measured and that yields a specific output.